shortrangetech/opendoorsim/README.md

 Open a web browser and navigate to http://192.168.4.1 to access the web interface.

-Use the web interface to configure settings, add credentials, and view card data.
+Use the web interface to configure settings, add users, and view card data.

 ## Web Interface
 The web interface provides the following features:

 View Card Data: Displays a list of previously read cards.

-Manage Credentials: Add or remove valid credentials.
+Manage Users: Add or remove valid users.

 Configure Settings: Adjust system settings such as display timeout, WiFi settings, and custom messages.